pokt-network/governance/constitution/constitution.md

 2.1.
 Use of Pocket Core shall constitute consent to the terms of its consensus rules, including the mechanisms by which Validator Nodes, on behalf of all Users, accept Governance Transactions made by the Council and/or the Foundation in accordance with the processes outlined in this Constitution.

 2.2.
-Entry into the Council, and the signing of this Constitution required to mint oneself a Voting Token, or to submit any other action to the Council, shall constitute consent to the terms of this Constitution.
+Entry into the Council shall constitute consent to the terms of this Constitution.

 2.3.
 In the event that an attempt is made by the Council or the Foundation to modify this Constitution or Pocket Core's consensus rules, consent may be revoked through exiting or forking, but will be immediately reinstated upon continued use of the blockchain, unless such use is required to facilitate exiting or forking.